AdaCore/spark2014/docs/lrm/source/packages.rst

       to make this scenario work, rules of the form "... shall denote a state abstraction" need to be name resolution rules, not just legality rules.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.4 SS state_name shall have completion and is overloadable.
+Covered by another TU

 #.
 [A state abstraction shall only be named in contexts where this is
    explicitly permitted (e.g., as part of a Global aspect specification), but this is not a name resolution rule.
 Thus, the